 In this region, not only are the forests, sandy beaches and mountaintops teeming in mycological life, but within our communities, many extraordinary people devote themselves to mushroom foraging and growing.
 They have amassed deep reserves of knowledge – often through observation, experience, and from one another – which they pass down from one generation to the next.

-In 2012, we are making four short documentary videos, each focused on a mushroom forager or cultivator.
-On November 29, we are hosting a Mushroom, Mold and Yeast Feast (learn more here).
-And on December 2-3, we are presenting an interactive sculptural exhibition inspired by what’s happening in the soil and hosting a mushroom fair (learn more about both here).
+We are making three short documentary videos, each focused on a mushroom forager or cultivator.
+On November 29, 2012, we hosted a Mushroom, Mold and Yeast Feast (learn more here).
+And on December 2-3, we presented an interactive sculptural exhibition inspired by what’s happening in the soil and hosted a mushroom fair (learn more about both here).
 We will be documenting our progress, the people we meet, and the things that amaze and inspire us along the way on our blog.
 We invite you to share your stories with us and send any questions or thoughts.

 Lola Milholland is a writer and researcher who has an especially intense fascination with the way that shifts in food culture reflect and influence larger culture moments.
 Since graduating from Amherst College in 2007 with a degree in Japanese history – and a focus on the history of Japanese beef – she has worked for the Portland-based nonprofit Ecotrust.
 She is currently assistant editor of its free quarterly magazine Edible Portland, which tells stories about the food and farming culture of Oregon and southwest Washington.
 (Find a free copy at the locations listed here or subscribe here.)
 She has also written for publications including Gastronomica and meatpaper.
 Born and raised in Portland, Lola has hunted for chanterelles every fall for as long as she can remember.
 The thing that makes her feel most at home is the smell of a wet, mushroom-filled forest.